Ayush2106/Text-Util-Website/README.md

 # Text-Util-Website
-this website includes many functions like (Capitalize Text) , (Lower Text), (Delete unwanted space) ..any  many other
+this REACT APP  includes many functions like (Capitalize Text) , (Lower Text), (Delete unwanted space) ..any  many other